JamesJonesConsulting/jamesjonesconsulting.podman_socket_group_permissions/README.md

 This collection is for setting up Podman to _act_ more like Docker particularly for automation that specifically supports Docker and needs to make use of the docker socket (like docker-compose, Azure DevOps, GitLab and Github Actions).

-Currently, this collection contains 'one' role that `jamesjonesconsulting.permissions_setup` that sets up a user group that has permissions to the socket and integrates pretty seemlessly into the tools I aformentioned.
+Currently, this collection contains 'one' role that `jamesjonesconsulting.podman_socket_group_permissions.permissions_setup` that sets up a user group that has permissions to the socket and integrates pretty seemlessly into the tools I aformentioned.

 ## Usage